sacah/sacah.net-jekyll/_posts/2014-11-10-sli-scaling-analysis.md

 In this SLI scaling analysis, I have selected a number of different variables to test, which all come into play with SLI scaling in games.

-The cards used to test are Nvidia GeForce Gtx780's (yes they are not the most powerful cards, but still up to the task, and this is about scalability, not brute power).
+The cards used to test are Nvidia GeForce GTX 780's (yes they are not the most powerful cards, but still up to the task, and this is about scalability, not brute power).
 These are tested in single, dual and triple card configurations, in a variety of different games.

 Settings were chosen which work well with a dual card configuration, designed to maximise all available graphics settings whilst still being playable.